sasquatch678/A-Painted-World/README.md

 ### Torches & Light Spells

 Torches and light spells can cause severe FPS drops.
 Unfortunately, these problems are largely limitations of the engine and can be made worse by mods that add additional objects and detail to the landscape.

-There is no reliable fix for these situations.

 In particularly demanding areas, avoiding additional dynamic lights may be necessary.

 ### Hardware-Specific Performance Problems

 Certain hardware configurations can experience unexpected performance issues with an older game like Oblivion.
 AMD graphics cards may be particularly affected.
 If you are experiencing unusually poor performance, try the following:

 1. Open `Oblivion.ini` in the `profiles` folder.
 2. Set the game to **fullscreen**.